 Hydrangeas are a very beautiful plant.
-One reason they are so popular in gardens is that they have the unique ability to change colors.
+One reason they are so popular in gardens is their unique ability to change colors.
 The color of the flowers that bloom on these bushy plants can take on many shades of red buds, blue blooms, pink flowers, purple flowers, white flowers, and more.
-Did you know that the pH level of the soil actually plays a role in determining these beautiful colors?
+Did you know that the soil’s pH level actually plays a role in determining these beautiful colors?

 Here are some of the hydrangea varieties that can change colors: